The Deadly Companions

-The Deadly Companions is a 1961 American Western and war film directed by Sam Peckinpah and starring Maureen O'Hara, Brian Keith, Steve Cochran, and Chill Wills.
-Based on the novel of the same name by A. S. Fleischman, the film is about an ex-army soldier who accidentally kills a woman's son, and tries to make up for it by escorting the funeral procession through dangerous Indian territory.
-The Deadly Companions was Sam Peckinpah's motion picture directorial debut.
+The Deadly Companions is a 1961 American Western film directed by Sam Peckinpah, in his feature directorial debut.
+It stars Maureen O'Hara, Brian Keith, Steve Cochran, and Chill Wills.
+Based on the 1960 novel Yellowleg by Sid Fleischman (credited as 'A. S. Fleischman'), the film is about an ex-Union Army soldier who accidentally kills a woman's son, and tries to make up for it by escorting the funeral procession through dangerous Indian territory.

+Peckinpah and Keith had both previously worked on the television series The Westerner, which was cancelled in late 1960.
+This low-budget film was produced independently by Charles B. Fitzsimons, brother of Maureen O'Hara, and released in the United States by Pathé-America on June 6, 1961.

 Plot

-After her young son is killed in a bank robbery, the widowed dance-hall hostess Kit Tilden (Maureen O'Hara) is determined to bury him beside his father in Siringo, now deserted and located in Apache territory.
-Yellowleg (Brian Keith), the ex-army Northern sergeant who accidentally killed her son, decides to help take the body across the desert to be buried, whether Kit wants help or not.
-He forces the other two bank robbers — Turk, a Confederate deserter; and Billy, a gunslinger — to accompany them.
+After her young son is killed in a bank robbery, the widowed dance-hall hostess Kit Tilden is determined to bury him beside his father in Siringo, now deserted and located in Apache territory.
+Yellowleg, the ex-Union army sergeant who accidentally killed her son, decides to help take the body across the desert to be buried, whether Kit wants help or not.
+He forces the other two bank robbers — Turk, a Confederate deserter; and Billy, a shootist — to accompany them.

 After Billy attacks Kit, Yellowleg throws him out of their camp.
 Turk then deserts.
 Yellowleg and Kit become closer during the journey to Siringo.
 After arriving at the long abandoned settlement, they discover that Turk and Billy have followed them, leading to a gunfight among the three men.